rundocs/jekyll-rtd-theme/doc1_Thang_Tools/1_thaTool/1_class_basis_transform.md

 - DCM can be decomposed as a product of three *elemental rotation matrices* of 3 Euler-angles in a *specific order* which classed into 2 groups:
 	- **Proper Euler angles** (z-x-z, x-y-x, y-z-y, z-y-z, x-z-x, y-x-y)
 	- **Tait–Bryan angles** (x-y-z, y-z-x, z-x-y, x-z-y, z-y-x, y-x-z).
-- The widely used convention in Physic is the ZX'Z'' [intrinsic rotations](https://en.wikipedia.org/wiki/Euler_angles#Conventions_by_intrinsic_rotations).
+- The widely used convention in Physic is the ZX'Z'' [intrinsic rotation](https://en.wikipedia.org/wiki/Euler_angles#Conventions_by_intrinsic_rotations) (rotations about the axes of the rotating coordinate system XYZ, solidary with the moving body, which changes its orientation after each elemental rotation)

 	![pic](https://upload.wikimedia.org/wikipedia/commons/thumb/8/85/Euler2a.gif/255px-Euler2a.gif)
 	![pic](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4a/Intermediateframes.svg/225px-Intermediateframes.svg.png)